-It has been 8 months and two days since the COVID19 restrictions started.
-I have gotten into the habit of posting an update to mark another month of my pandemic stay at home journey, so here is this month’s edition.
+It has been 8 months since the COVID19 restrictions started.
+I have gotten into the habit of posting an update to mark another month of my pandemic stay-at-home journey, so here is this month’s edition.

 The best part of this sheltering in place has been having our eldest’s family living with us.
 I have gotten to observe and enjoy my Granddaughter for almost half her life.
 She brings such great joy.

-I had an interesting view into the election campaign as I receive texts, emails and snail mail materials from both parties as it hasn’t been that long since I left the Republican Party and in 2018 I contributed to a few Democrats candidates.
-I am grateful that we will soon have a president who doesn’t call people names like a elementary school bully.
+I had an interesting view into the election campaign as I receive texts, emails, and snail-mail materials from both parties as it hasn’t been that long since I left the Republican Party and in 2018 I contributed to a few Democrats candidates.
+I am grateful that we will soon have a president who doesn’t call people names like an elementary school bully.
 I miss the days when we could discuss differences in political views without resorting to insults and telling someone they were being influenced by Satan.